 Please contact the school's Financial Services Leader for payment options.
-The school accepts Cash, credit card, money order, cashier's check, private loans, scholarships, grants, tribal funding, VA funding, or MyCAA.
-Credit cards are subject to a 3.5% convenience fee for all transactions.
+The school accepts cash, credit card, bank transfers, money order, cashier's check, private loans, scholarships, grants, tribal funding, VA funding, or MyCAA.
+Credit cards and bank transfers are available for usage through CourseKey and are subject to convenience fees for all transactions.
+Convenience fees are outlined on each invoice in CourseKey.
+If tuition payments are more than 14 days past due, you will be assessed a \$50.00 late fee charge.
+If tuition payments are canceled or returned due to insufficient funds you will be assessed a \$5.00 NSF/Cancellation fee.
 Financial aid recipients understand that monies received on their behalf are applied first to tuition costs.